loquemedalagana/breaking-bed/README.md

 # to start the app
 yarn start

-# to run e2e test
+# to run e2e test based on UI
 ## before the app should be started
 yarn cypress

-# to run functional, unit test
+# to run functional test
 yarn test

 # to build